Crawl Space Encapsulation

 Do I need a service plan?

-Service plans are not a requirement of our warranties, but are recommended of you aren't 100% sure you will keep up with servicing.
+Service plans are not a requirement of our warranties, but are recommended if you aren't 100% sure you will keep up with servicing.
 If encapsulations are not properly serviced mold and fungus can grow and cause damage.

 In Depth Research Publications